Soffan-Group-3/Stirling-PDF/report.md

 - PDImageXObject – Handles image objects within the PDF.
 - ICC_Profile and ICC_ColorSpace – Represent color profiles.

+##### Relation to design pattern(s)

+During our development, we tried our best to stick to the design patterns that are already used in the project.
+In order to get a MVP we started with copying other files, and using their code.
+This automatically leads to a lot of the code sharing a lot of similarities to the already existing one.
+There is as stated also an automatic formatter, which when building/running the project automatically formats much of the code to be correct.
+This formatter seems to be quite advanced since it has multiple times changed lines of code to another (newer) version, that does the same thing.
+These two things make it easier to keep the new changes to the already existing design pattern.

+However, in this project it is in places quite obvious that it is a open source project.
+Naming conventions and file structures are routinely used differently in different places.
+In some places it is expected to have different naming conventions.
+For example, the Java code uses camelCase as is standard for Java, while the front-end code usually uses hyphen connected names (E.g `test-variable`).
+The problem in naming conventions arises when front-end variables will be used by the back-end.
+In this case the variables are most often written in camel case, but not always.
+This kind of confusion occurs at multiple places in the project, however, we have tried to keep with the most used and popular patterns.

+Since we added a new `feature` we have closely followed the [Developer Guide](DeveloperGuide.md).
+This clearly describes how to add a feature (and a new front-end for that feature) in a way that is consistent with the already existing Architecture.

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?

 How did you grow as a team, using the Essence standard to evaluate yourself?

+### Our work in context